rockefeller92/dankmemes-fi/README.md

 ***Important*** -> The smart contract is not on mainnet, but it's deployed on a mainnet fork I'm running here:

-URL: -DM ME ON DISCORD FOR URL-
+URL: http://DM ME ON DISCORD FOR URL

 ChainId: 1337